Creating a WebWorks project

 Specifies the home folder for your project.
-The tool creates this folder for you and does not overwrite an existing folder; if you specify a folder that already exists, the project is not created.
+The tool creates this folder for you and does not overwrite an existing folder; if you specify an existing folder, the project is not created.

 Specifies a unique identifier for the app.
 If provided, this value is used to populate the <id> element in the config.xml file.

 Unless you are repackaging an app from another platform, you should use a reverse DNS format for all platforms, for example, id="com.somedomain.HelloWorld".